abuna1985/full-stack-open-course/notes/part2/part-2-b.md

       // then we compare the result to see if it is less than 0.5
       // this expression returns a boolean (true or false)

-      //now we add to the `notes` state array via the concat method (concat returns a new copy of the array with the additional noteObject) setnotes(notes.concat(noteObject));
+    //now we add to the `notes` state array via the concat method (concat returns a new copy of the array with the additional noteObject) setNotes(notes.concat(noteObject));
-      // we can now reset the state value of newNote to nothing since we added the value to notes setNewnote('');
+    // we can now reset the state value of newNote to nothing since we added the value to notes setNewNote('');
   }

   const handleNoteChange = (event) => {